pyOpenSci/peer-review-metrics/README.md

 above into this file.

 Copy the token string and paste it into the `.env` file next to `GITHUB_TOKEN=`.
-It should look somethign like this
+It should look something like this

 `GITHUB_TOKEN=yourtokenvaluehere`